Itabena/Msc_project_2025/Notes/Articles and books/PW1980_Summary.md

 ---

 ## 1. Abstract in Brief
-> They suggest a family of thick accretion disk solutions, to try and
+> They suggest a family of thick accretion disk solutions, to try and model the accretion disks i the inner region where they are known to be unstable and become thick.
+They use the PW potential for this.

 ## 2. Key Contributions
 -